 Poison made their mark by polishing glam rock down to radio-friendly Hollywood pop-metal.
-As band guitarist Cecil C. DeVille will tell you, it’s pretty hard to live down a past like that—he’s certainly endured a lot of criticism since the ’90s, and been the brunt of one too many jokes in magazines like this one.
+As the band's guitarist, C.C.
+DeVille, will tell you, it’s pretty hard to live down a past like that—he’s certainly endured a lot of criticism since the Nineties, and been the brunt of one too many jokes in magazines like this one.
 So to make it up to him, we’ve decided to give him a special—and 100-percent genuine—tribute.

 With one bold, highly nuanced pick scrape—one of the longest in recorded history—DeVille ushers in a whole new era of glam.
 What’s more, the lyrical assortment of double-stops in his solo saved Christmas that year.

 Outside of Angus Young and Eddie Van Halen, how many rock players have successfully built a hit song around a busy riff full of hammer-ons and pull-offs?
 Think about it.
 In addition, the solo suggests that at the time C.C. was becoming a fan of Vernon Reid’s avant-metal freak-outs.